 - Bowel obstruction – Depending on the extent of the blockage, a total or partial colectomy may be required.

 - Crohn’s disease – When medication has proven ineffective, a doctor may recommend a partial colectomy as temporary relief from symptoms of the disease.

 - Ulcerative colitis – Your doctor may recommend total colon removal if medications are not helping to control symptoms.

 Colectomy can also be an option for people who have a very high risk of developing colon cancer due to precancerous colon polyps, or genetic conditions such as familial adenomatous polyposis or Lynch syndrome.
 As with all surgical procedures, colon resection surgery carries risks of complications that may vary depending on your overall health and which type of the surgery you undergo.

 If you are experiencing warning signs that you may need colectomy surgery, the highly trained and caring team of gastrointestinal specialists at Tampa General Hospital can discuss all your options and their benefits and risks.

-Tampa General Hospital is proud to have been named one of America’s Best Hospitals for Gastroenterology & GI Surgery, Top 10% in the Nation for Cancer Care, and a high performing hospital for Colon Cancer Surgery by U.S. News & World Report for 2022-23.
+Tampa General Hospital is proud to have been named one of America’s Best Hospitals for Gastroenterology & GI Surgery and Top 10% in the Nation for Cancer Care by U.S. News & World Report for 2023-24.